 Whiplash is a form of neck injury that can occur anytime that your head or neck is quickly jerked backwards or forwards.
 This sometimes occurs due to car wrecks, sports accidents or falls.
 The majority of people who experience this injury will heal in just a few weeks with pain medication and exercise.
-However, some people have chronic pain and other complications after experiencing whiplash.
+However, some people have chronic pain and other complications after experiencing whiplash and look for chiropractor whiplash treatment.

 Common Whiplash Symptoms